Free Pima County Public Records Search (Criminal, Marital, Court)

 Tucson, AZ 857101

-Office hours are Monday through Friday from 8 a.m. to 5 p.m.
+Office Hours: Monday through Friday from 8 a.m. to 5 p.m.

 Lastly, this information can be obtained through an online search on the Pima County Treasurer’s Office webpage.